ligato/site/content/architecture/lig-framework-overview.md

 ### Keys

-Key identifiers are used to identify objects controlled and managed by Ligato-built CNFs.
+Keys are used to identify objects controlled and managed by Ligato-built CNFs.

 The `VPP L3 route key` is: